Graphs with unique Grundy dominating sets: Introduction

 Let $G$ be a graph, and $v\in V(G)$.
 The {\em open} (respectively {\em closed}) {\em neighborhood} of a vertex $v$ in $G$ is the set $N_G(v)$ (respectively $N_G[v]$) that contains all neighbors of $v$ (respectively, $N_G[v]=N_G(v)\cup\{v\}$).
 We say that a vertex $v$ {\em dominates} vertices in $N_G[v]$.
 A set $D\subseteq V(G)$ is a {\em dominating set} of $G$ if every vertex $u\in V(G)$ is dominated by some $v\in D$.
 A vertex $v$ {\em totally dominates} vertices in $N_G(v)$.
 A set $D\subseteq V(G)$ is a {\em total dominating set} if every vertex $u\in V(G)$ is totally dominated by a vertex $v\in D$.
 The minimum cardinality of a (total) dominating set is the ({\em total}) {\em domination} number of $G$, denoted by $\gamma(G)$ (respectively, $\gamma_t(G)$).
 Now, consider domination as a process of adding vertices to a dominating set of a graph $G$, which results in a sequence of vertices in $G$ such that each vertex $x$ in the sequence dominates a vertex that was not dominated by vertices that precede $x$ in the sequence.
-Vertices of a longest such sequence form a {\em Grundy dominating set} of $G$.
-A {\em Grundy total dominating set} is defined similarly by requiring that every vertex in a sequence totally dominates a vertex that was not totally dominated by preceding vertices.
-A small modification of the condition for Grundy dominating set yields the so-called Z-Grundy dominating set, which is dual to the zero forcing set (the complement of a Z-Grundy dominating set is always a zero forcing set and vice-versa~\cite{bbgkkptv-2017}).
+A longest such sequence in a graph $G$ is called a {\em Grundy dominating sequence} and its length is the {\em Grundy domination number} of $G$, denoted by $\ggr(G)$.
+Vertices of a Grundy dominating sequence form a {\em Grundy dominating set} of $G$.
+A {\em Grundy total dominating sequence (resp.~set)} is defined similarly by requiring that every vertex in a sequence totally dominates a vertex that was not totally dominated by preceding vertices.
+These concepts were initiated in~\cite{bgmrr-2014,bhr-2016}, where the initial motivation for their study came from domination games.
+Additionally, the Grundy domination invariants represent the worst case scenario in a procedure in which a dominating set is built by adding vertices one by one to a dominating set; see the book~\cite{bookDomGame} on domination games, and references therein concerning Grundy domination invariants.

-If $G$ is a graph that has a unique Grundy dominating set, then $G$ is a {\em unique Grundy domination graph}.
-A weaker version of uniqueness is defined as follows.
-If for every two Grundy dominating sets $S_1$ and $S_2$ of $G$, there is an automorphism $\phi:V(G)\rightarrow V(G)$ such that $\phi(S_1)=S_2$, then $G$ is {\em an iso-unique Grundy domination graph}.
-In a similar way, we define the classes of unique zero forcing graphs and iso-unique zero forcing graphs, as well as unique Grundy total domination graphs and iso-unique Grundy total domination graphs.
-We refer to the next section for formal definitions of the mentioned concepts.